andrewsantarin/cross-platform-app/README.md

 ## Installation

-### Prerequisites
+### Tools
 You'll need the latest versions of these tools installed in order to continue:
 - [Node](https://node.js.org/)
 - [Yarn](https://yarnpkg.com)
 - [Git](https://git-scm.com/)

-#### Optional Prerequisites
+#### Optional Tools
 When debugging on mobile, it is possible that you would consider resorting to emulators.
 Additional instructions on [Expo's official website](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/).
 You'll need the latest versions of:
 - Xcode (which includes the iOS simulator)
 - Android Studio's built-in emulator

-Bear in mind that these tools are optional.
-You can always test the app on a real device using the Expo client.
+If you don't have these tools, you can always test the app on a real device using the Expo client.

 ### Setup